riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 </code></pre>

-Before we run our ‘search’ command, the booking window on the frontpage looks like this:
+Before we run our ‘search’ command the booking window on the frontpage looks like this:
 ![alt text](/img/southwest/flight_input.JPG "Flight Booking Input")

 ## Scraping Flight Schedules
-Now that we have navigated to the day and airports that match our purchased ticket, we can take the information and create a data frame of the information in R. This is the flight schedule for that day:
+Now that we have navigated to the day and airports that match our purchased ticket, we can use the page's HTML to create a data frame of the flight schedule in R. This is the flight schedule for that day:

 ![alt text](/img/southwest/flight_schedule2.JPG "Flight Schedule")

 ### Parsing the HTML
 Again, we will use selector gadget to identify the elements in the CSS that are important to us.
-We can use the rvest package to parse the html, and dplyr and stringr to transform the html text into the variables that we want.
+We can use the rvest package to parse the HTML, and dplyr and stringr to transform the HTML text into the variables that we want.

 <pre><code class="language-r line-numbers">#read page html
 southwest_html <- read_html(remDr$getPageSource()[[1]])